symfony/symfony-docs/guides/page_creation.rst

     }

 The ``render()`` method creates a ``Response`` object filled with the content of the given, rendered template.
-Like any other controller, we then return the ``Response`` object.
+Like any other controller, you will ultimatel return that ``Response`` object.

-Notice that we've included two different examples for rendering the same template.
-By default, Symfony support two different templating languages: the classic PHP templates and the succinct but powerful `Twig`_ templates.
+Notice that there are two different examples for rendering the template.
+By default, Symfony2 support two different templating languages: the classic PHP templates and the succinct but powerful `Twig`_ templates.
+Don't be alarmed
-Don't be alarmed - you're free to choose either or even both in the same project.
+- you're free to choose either or even both in the same project.

 The controller renders the ``HelloBundle:Hello:index.html.twig`` template, which uses the following naming convention: